martinthomson/escape-report/draft-thomson-escape-report.md

 leakage" as packaged content might be less likely to refer to live resources that currently tend to "leak" into views of archives.
 It was also noted that subresources might also be more likely to be packaged, especially those that are needed for pre-rendering pages.
+Other potential applications and enhancements are discussed in {{ALAM}}.

 Participants discussed the use of a signature for non-repudiation at some length.
-In one case related to the group, an individual disputed the accuracy of archived content, asserting that either the original content was modified at the source, or in the archive.
+In a case related to attendees, an individual disputed the accuracy of archived content, asserting that either the original content was modified at the source, or in the archive.

-Participants initially saw digital signatures as a way to address such issues of provenance.
+Some participants initially saw digital signatures as a way to address such issues of provenance.
 As similar problems exist in other areas, such as in book publication, medical research, and news, this was considered to have broad applicability.